Ticonderago/Javascript-Project/README.md

 # Canvas-Shape-Creator

-[Canvas-Shape-Creator](https://nathan-reinhardt.github.io/Canvas-Shape-Creator/) is a frontend project that works with HTML canvas to draw live drawings of a variety of shapes with different attributes and able to save artworks created by the user.
+[Canvas-Shape-Creator](https://nathan-reinhardt.github.io/Canvas-Shape-Creator/) is a frontend project that works with HTML canvas to draw live drawings of a variety of shapes with different attributes and able to save artworks by the user.

 ![](images/canvasdrawingproject.gif)